Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages...

 Creepy crawly your way over to the Butterfly Park and Insect Kingdom for a day out that won’t bug you in the slightest.
 Part inside, part outside, it is surrounded with lush tropical greenery and showcases a huge variety of beautiful butterflies and interesting insects.

-For the video-game loving young folk this is a hot spot of pure gaming heaven, St Games Cafe aims to inject a huge dose of video-gaming fun and entertainment to everyone in a cosy and comfortable setting.
-You will find everything from Wii to Kinnect here along with a ton of game choices, so with its great package deals and fun staff this is definitely a choice your kids will love.
+Want ideas for activities with kids and the video-game-loving young folk?
+This is a hot spot of pure gaming heaven.
+Saint Games Cafe aims to inject a huge dose of video-gaming fun and entertainment to everyone in a cosy and comfortable setting.
+You’ll find everything from Wii to Kinnect here along with a ton of game choices, so with its great package deals and fun staff, this is definitely a choice your kids will love.

 For the soft at heart, this is a bear-y special choice for a teddy bear-themed experience that combines the universal appeal of plush animals with an interactive process that allows children from three to 103 to create their own huggable companions.
 We only wish they did some of the wardrobe choices in our size!

 Build-A-Bear Workshop, various locations.